Manotomo-Alliance-Support-Squad/circus-tools/tools/README.md

 access_token_secret=KUSAKUSAKUSAKUSAKUSAKUSAKUSAKUSA
 ```

-You can name this as `credentials.txt` in the folder you are running the functions from, or specify the file in your function call.
+You can name this as `credentials.txt` in the folder you are running the functions from, or specify the filepath in your function call.

 ## Getting a TweetPager for recent tweets